cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workers.rst

   }

-Workers have semantics similar to a Java thread and are run in a thread when CDAP is run in either in-memory or standalone modes.
+Workers have semantics similar to a Java thread and are run in a thread when CDAP is run in either in-memory or local sandbox modes.
 In distributed mode, each instance of a worker runs in its own YARN container.
 Their instances may be updated via the :ref:`Command Line Interface <cli-available-commands>` or a :ref:`RESTful API <http-restful-api-lifecycle>`::

   public class ProcessWorker extends AbstractWorker {